 Act 2: In the charmed forest–99 years later

-One hundred years have passed.
-The legend of the sleeping beauty in the forest has become known throughout the kingdom.
-The young Prince Florimund, fascinated by the story, is determined to find the place where the princess lays.
-Carabosse appears as a lovely huntress and tries to distract him from his plan.
+In the meantime, everybody knows the legend of the sleeping beauty in the forest.
+Fascinated by this story, young Prince Florimund feels determined to discover the place where Aurora and the members of her court are supposed to sleep.
+Thus, he goes on a long journey… Carabosse appears as a lovely huntress and tries to distract him from his plan.
 Her henchmen take him off to an unknown place deep in the forest.
-Prince Florimund’s journey to the fairy world

 Princess Aurora and Prince Florimund have married and swear eternal allegiance to their new kingdom.
 The royal parents bless the couple.
-Carabosse, invited to the court, arrives bearing the ancient fairy gifts to the mortal world of corn and bread, symbolic of life and fertility, and swears allegiance to the mortals.
-The Lilac Fairy is invited as the special guest of honour and to pay homage to her the court is dressed in her colour lilac.
+The Lilac Fairy, and further special guests of honour, is invited to pay homage to the young lovers.
+To honour the Lilac Fairy, the court is dressed in her colour.
 The two royal houses are unified and the whole court rejoices in celebration.